codingMustache/codingMustache/README.md

 ## Joke of the day

-What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.

 ## Server Up-Time
-**Its Been:** 8 days 3 hours 37 minutes
+**Its Been:** 8 days 3 hours 47 minutes

 Since the last server shutdown

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Kelobyte
+ 1. Mesh
- 2. Kibibyte
+ 2. Ring
- 3. Kylobyte
+ 3. Hex
- 4. Kilobyte
+ 4. Star

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Star
 </details>